Doomsday Clock May Be Moving Closer To Midnight Due, In Part, To Donald Trump Presidency

 — Nick Whigham (@NWWhigham) January 26, 2017

 As The New York Post reports, while Donald Trump could alter the Doomsday Clock, he is not the only factor in the decision to potentially inch humanity one metaphorical minute closer to the end.
-According to the Bulletin of the Atomic Scientists, which has announced a Thursday news conference to discuss the fate of the Doomsday Clock’s minute hand, nationalism, climate issues and other factors have prompted the potential change.
+According to the Bulletin of the Atomic Scientists, which has announced a Thursday news conference to discuss the fate of the Doomsday Clock’s minute hand, nationalism, climate issues, and other factors have prompted the potential change.

 “Factors influencing the 2017 deliberations regarding any adjustment that may be made to the Doomsday Clock include: a rise in strident nationalism worldwide, President Donald Trump’s comments on nuclear arms and climate issues, a darkening global security landscape that is colored by increasingly sophisticated technology, and a growing disregard for scientific expertise.”

-During Thursday’s internationally broadcast news conference on Thursday morning at 10:00 a.m.
+During Thursday’s internationally broadcast news conference at 10:00 a.m.
 EST, the Bulletin of the Atomic Scientists will announce whether or not to move the Doomsday Clock minute hand one minute closer to the dreaded midnight apocalypse.

 As USA Today reports, the Doomsday Clock was at three minutes to midnight (11:57 p.m.) when Donald Trump was elected and when he was sworn in.
 In fact, the foreboding portent of doom has been at the same time for the last two years, which was the last time a change was made to the clock’s minute hand.
 The current “time” reflected on the Doomsday Clock is the latest or closest to midnight since the Cold War in 1984.